-The luminescent properties of bisacylpyrazolonates have also been studied indirectly, but H2QnQ ligands have been proposed as analytical reagents for fluorimetric determination of a number of lanthanides, including Tm3+ ions [130], whose blue emission sensitization in the visible range is usually a challenging task.
+The luminescent properties of bisacylpyrazolonates have been also studied indirectly, but H2QnQ ligands have been proposed as analytical reagents for fluorimetric determination of a number of lanthanides, including Tm3+ ions [130], whose blue emission sensitization in the visible range is usually a challenging task.

 Table 7.
-Bis-acylpyrazolonate complexes. (insert in the text “Table 7” where we need to cite)
+Bis-acylpyrazolonate complexes.